California State University, Sacramento MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: In-person, on-campus.
 Classes are scheduled during the day, late afternoon, and evening to accommodate cohort pacing.

-Licensure Track: Dual LMFT and LPCC.
+Licensure Track: California LMFT and LPCC (dual).
 The program states that it meets California BBS educational requirements for both Licensed Marriage and Family Therapist and Licensed Professional Clinical Counselor.

 Accreditation: Nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The program states it is aligned with COAMFTE standards but is not COAMFTE accredited.
 Sacramento State holds regional accreditation through the WASC Senior College and University Commission (WSCUC).
 Year of first CACREP accreditation and current term expiration are not publicly listed on the program catalog page.